mSafdel/WordleGuest/README.md

 <B>Roadmap</B>
-1. Complete the "est Suggestion" section (Regex)
+1. Complete the "Best Suggestion" section (Regex)
 2. Make GUI for app. ( will probably use PyQt)